hoangcuong2011/Good-Papers/SoundNet - Learning Representations from Unlabeled Video.md

 The paper itself raises a question to me, however.
 That is, I am not so sure whether we should have a shared representations between both videos and waveforms, or separate representations that are (indirectly) aligned, somehow, as in the paper.
+As a side note, I don't think having the subnetwork that processes videos is necessary.
+We only need it when Places365 gives us a *hard* category of sences and objectives given a video).
+If Places365 gives us a probabilitistic distribution of categories of sences and objectives, then the subnetwork is totally redundent!